RuedigerVoigt/exoskeleton/documentation/installation.md

 These are:

-* [beautifulsoup4](https://www.crummy.com/software/BeautifulSoup/ "beautiful soup project homepage"): a very useful package to analyze a webpage's code.
+* [beautifulsoup4](https://www.crummy.com/software/BeautifulSoup/ "beautiful soup project homepage"): A very useful package to analyze a webpage's code.
-* [lxml](https://lxml.de/): a parser used to repair broken HTML code
+* [lxml](https://lxml.de/): A parser used to repair broken HTML code
-* [pymysql](https://github.com/PyMySQL/PyMySQL): needed to connect to the MariaDB database.
+* [pymysql](https://github.com/PyMySQL/PyMySQL): Needed to connect to the MariaDB database.
-* [requests](https://requests.readthedocs.io/en/master/): a high-level library to send and download data
+* [requests](https://requests.readthedocs.io/en/master/): A high-level library to send and download data
 * [urllib3](https://urllib3.readthedocs.io/en/latest/)
-* [userprovided](https://github.com/RuedigerVoigt/userprovided): a sister package of exoskeleton which checks user input for plausibility.
+* [userprovided](https://github.com/RuedigerVoigt/userprovided): A sister package of exoskeleton which checks user input for plausibility.

 ### Updating Exoskeleton with Pip